 The American Library Association offers a list of book discussion group links and resources that can help you prepare to lead a fun, lively and informative discussion.
 It also provides a Quick Start Guide, which contains excellent guidance on structuring meetings, asking good questions, and leading discussions.

-Even the most successful book groups have challenges.
+Even the most successful book clubs have challenges.
 To help you navigate them, BookBrowse has a curated list of blog posts on how to deal with difficult situations.

 Books that include or feature complex experiences of race, culture and identity can make for great discussions.
 This BookBrowse article How to Have a Productive Book Club Discussion About Race suggests ways to have productive conversations about race and other potentially sensitive subjects.

-Find out more about the author of a book your group is discussing
+Find out more about the author of a book your club is discussing

-There are many tools and tips, reading guides and sample discussion questions available online that can help you lead book group discussions.
+There are many tools and tips, reading guides and sample discussion questions available online that can help you lead book club discussions.